-Make sure your provider puts all effort to help you with the website speed.
+Make sure your provider puts all effort into helping you with the website speed.

 10Web also comes with an image optimizer and a speed test service to find the weak points of your website performance and suggest solutions for them.

-But as long as you’re concerned about your website’s security and performance, it’s worth investing a little more and getting managed hosting on cloud.
+But as long as you’re concerned about your website’s security and performance, it’s worth investing a little more and getting managed to host on the cloud.

 If you don’t want to spend tons of money on rebuilding your website every year or even more often, budget for a hosting provider that gives you maximum protection from hacker attacks, traffic surges.